AayushKGupta12/Website-Sentiment-Detector/README.md

 # **Website Sentiment Analysis App** 🎭💬

+## Click on this link to access my deployed code :-  https://emotioninsight.streamlit.app/

 A **Streamlit**-based web app to predict emotions in text using a pre-trained machine learning model.
 The app supports two input modes:

 1. **Manual Text Input** ✍️: Enter text directly to analyze its emotional tone.